 Why the Pixel 5 is still my favorite Google phone in 2022

-But for most of this year, I haven’t been thinking about Google’s current product lineup or what it has coming down the pipeline.
+However, I haven’t been considering Google’s current product lineup or future plans for the majority of this year.
 Instead, I’ve been smitten with 2020’s Pixel 5.
 It’s not a perfect smartphone these days.
 The Snapdragon 765G chipset takes an extra beat to load some apps, certain animations are a bit choppy, and my earpiece speaker has inexplicitly stopped working for stereo audio.
-But even with those signs of age, I can’t help but get a fuzzy feeling every time I pick up the Pixel 5.
+Despite these signs of age, I still experience a sense of unease every time I pick up the Pixel 5.
 It’s comfortable, familiar, and my go-to Pixel over the Pixel 6 and Pixel 6 Pro sitting in my office drawer.

 Why do I subject myself to a nearly two-year-old handset when its objectively better siblings are at my disposal?
 I have my reasons.